-Rule 950.5.
-Roll of attorneys of persons admitted to practice
+Rule 9.6.
+Roll of attorneys admitted to practice

-The State Bar shall maintain, as part of the official membership records of the State Bar, the Roll of Attorneys of all persons admitted to practice in this State.
-Such records shall include the information specified in sections 6002.1 and 6064 of the Business and Professions Code, rule 950.6 of these rules, and other information as directed by the Court.
+The State Bar must maintain, as part of the official membership records of the State Bar, the Roll of Attorneys of all persons admitted to practice in this state.
+Such records must include the information specified in Business and Professions Code sections 6002.1 and 6064, rule 9.7 of these rules, and other information as directed by the Supreme Court.

-Rule 950.6.
-Insurance disclosure
+Rule 9.7.
+Insurance disclosure Disclosure of Professional Liability Insurance

-- (a) Each active member who is not exempt under subdivision (b) must certify to the State Bar in the manner that the State Bar prescribes: - (1) Whether the member is currently covered by professional liability insurance; and - (2) Whether the member represents clients. - (b) Each active member who is employed as a government lawyer or in-house counsel and does not represent clients outside that capacity must certify those facts to the State Bar in the manner that the State Bar prescribes.
+- (a) Each active member who is not exempt under subdivision (b) must certify to the State Bar in the manner that the State Bar prescribes: - (1) Whether the member is currently covered by professional liability insurance represents or provides legal advice to clients; and - (2) Whether the member represents clients.
+If the member represents or provides legal advice to clients, whether the member currently has professional liability insurance. - (b) Each active member who is employed as a government lawyer or in-house counsel and does not represent or provide legal advice to clients outside that capacity must certify those facts to the State Bar in the manner that the State Bar prescribes.
 Members who provide this certification are exempt from providing information under subdivision (a). - (c) Each member who transfers from inactive status to active status must provide the State Bar with the certification required under subdivision (a) or (b), as applicable, within thirty days of the effective date of the member's transfer to active status. - (d) A member must notify the State Bar in writing of any change in the information provided under subdivision (a) or (b) within thirty days of that change.

-- (e) The State Bar will identify each individual member who certifies under subdivision (a) that he or she is not covered by professional liability insurance by making that information publicly available upon inquiry and on the State Bar's website or by a similar method. - (f) A member who fails to comply with this rule in a timely fashion may be suspended from the practice of law until the member complies.
-If a member supplies false information in response to this rule, the member will be subject to appropriate disciplinary action.
+- (e) The State Bar will identify each individual member who certifies under subdivision (a) that he or she is not covered by does not have professional liability insurance by making that information publicly available upon inquiry and on the State Bar's website or by a similar method. - (f) A member who fails to comply with this rule in a timely fashion may be suspended from the practice of law until the member complies.
+If a member supplies false information knows or should know that the information supplied in response to this rule is false, the member will be subject to appropriate disciplinary action.